sadsoap/cse15l-lab-reports/LabReport3.md

 technical/911report/chapter-13.4.txt
 technical/911report/chapter-13.5.txt

-//Test 2 command
+#Test 2 command
 bash optionTest.sh technical/government/Media --color Barnes

-//Test 2 output
+#Test 2 output
 technical/government/Media/Barnes_new_job.txt
 technical/government/Media/Barnes_pro_bono.txt
 technical/government/Media/Barnes_Volunteers.txt

 ```
-_Note: Because of the nature of this option, and the environment that I am presenting the information in, the text does not actually change in color.
-When I ran these tests, the respective search/match arguments in each result were changed to the color red. (e.g. In test 1, the "r-1" at the end of "chapter" and "Barnes" after "Media/" in test 2._
+*Note: Because of the nature of this option, and the environment that I am presenting the information in, the text does not actually change in color.
+When I ran these tests, the respective search/match arguments in each result were changed to the color red. (e.g. In test 1, the "r-1" at the end of "chapter" and "Barnes" after "Media/" in test 2.*

 This option changes the color of the text/phrase used to match, making it very clear to see why a file was selected for a match.
 This could prove especially useful to confirm you aren't make any sort of case-sensitivity mistakes, typos, or a search phrase that is too vague/general.

 * `-v, --invert-match`
 ```
-//Test 1 command
+#Test 1 command
 bash optionTest.sh technical/911report -v "chapter"

-//Test 1 output
+#Test 1 output
 technical/911report
 technical/911report/preface.txt

-//Test 2 command
+#Test 2 command
 bash optionTest.sh technical/plos -v "journal"

-//Test 2 output
+#Test 2 output
 technical/plos
 technical/plos/pmed.0010008.txt
 technical/plos/pmed.0010010.txt